AGE is a free software for creating 2D adventure games without the need for technical programming skills.

 And of course, subscribe to the newsletter to stay informed of the news.

 The Creator License is free and allows you to use the software without functional limitations.
-You don't need to pay to be a Creator.

 This license allows you to remove the AGE logo on game launch for all your games created with AGE.